ScaleComputing/HyperCoreAnsibleCollection/DEVELOPMENT.md

 - Configured github secrets.
   - In many cases, password is stored in github secrets, but corresponding username is not

+## Required CI services/infrastructure

 Some tests need additional infrastructure
 - SMB server for testing VM import/export
 - NTP server for testing NTP configuration
 - OIDC client and test username/password to test OIDC login.

+### CI SMB server

+Existing SMB server is reused.
+It was setup by ScaleComnputing for demo purposes (for potentional customers).

+Details:

+- IP 10.5.11.39 (see `tests/integration/integration_config.yml.j2`)
+- CI tests should use only `/cidata` and subdirectories

+### CI NTP server

+NTP server is running on VM with github runner.
+It is a regular systemd service - `systemctl status chrony`.

+Details:

+- IP 10.5.11.5

+### CI OIDC client

+ScaleComnputing (Dave) created a test user in Azure.
+See `tests/integration/integration_config.yml.j2` and GitHub CI vars/secrets.

+Details:

+- We need to periodically reset password, it expires (every 3 months or something).
+  Visit https://login.microsoftonline.com/, login as xlabciuser@scalemsdnscalecomputing.onmicrosoft.com.
+  After password change:
+  - every developer need to update local integration_config.yml
+  - update github secret `OIDC_USERS_0_PASSWORD`

 # Development